-At St. Nicholas school art is aimed to extend pupils’ curiosity and interest in the world, through independent thinking and personalised work.
-A therapeutic approach to the lessons is an emphasis for younger and/or less able groups.
-Regular visits are made to leading venues for the arts, including recent visits to the Whitechapel gallery, The Sculpture Park in Fleet, Tate galleries and the Royal Opera house.
+At St. Nicholas school art is aimed to extend students’ curiosity and interest in the world, through independent thinking and personalised work.
+Visits are made to leading venues for the arts, including recent visits to the Whitechapel gallery, The Sculpture Park in Fleet, Tate galleries and the Royal Opera house.

-Art in KS3 is taught through a three year rolling scheme covering six themes and six main areas of study: painting, printing, sculpture, digital media, collage/relief and textiles, with each project lasting 1.5 terms.
-After presentation of the topic pupils will explore, experiment, evaluate and amend their ideas to produce a final piece from their sketchbook research.
+Art in KS3 is taught through a three year rolling scheme covering six themes and six main areas of study: painting, printing, sculpture, digital media, collage/relief and textiles.
+After presentation of the topic students will explore, experiment, evaluate and amend their ideas to produce a final piece from their sketchbook research.

-mmmmmIn KS4, Gifted and talented pupils are offered the opportunity to study GCSE Art and Design with AQA examining board.
+Some KS4 students are offered the opportunity to study GCSE Art and Design with AQA examining board.
 Initially, a year 10 group are given a topic to explore but they are encouraged to make their work relevant to their own personal interests and experiences.
 They tackle a variety of media, particularly drawing, painting, printing and clay/3D work.
-Many year 11 pupils set their own topics with staff support.
 To see the fantastic GCSE Art work from last year, click here.